bprinty/Flask-Execute/docs/overview.rst

 Note that this plugin does not require users to pre-register tasks via the ``@celery.task`` decorator.
 This enables developers to more easily control whether or not task execution happens within the current session or on a separate worker.
 It also makes the API similar to the API provided by `Dask <https://docs.dask.org/en/latest/>`_ and `concurrent.futures <https://docs.python.org/3/library/concurrent.futures.html>`_.

-Another thing to note is that there is no need to create a ``ContextTask`` wrapper for celery with this module.
+Another thing to note is that there is no need to create a contextual Celery ``Task`` wrapper with the application context with this extension.
 All celery processes are automatically wrapped with a fresh application context, and the current task can be accessed via the ``current_task`` proxy.

 This plugin can also be configured to manage the process of starting local workers the first time a task is submitted.
 If you want to run workers locally, you can have the application spin up workers via the  ``CELERY_START_LOCAL_WORKERS=True`` configuration option.
 This is particularly useful during development, where developers no longer need to manually spin up celery workers to run the application in development mode.